Slain NOPD officer 'wanted to make a difference'

 But Marcus McNeil’s dream ended too soon.

 A man opened fire on him and three colleagues as they patrolled New Orleans East early Friday morning.
-Police have not identified the gunman, but sources told The New Orleans Advocate the suspect was Darren Bridges, who has a long rap sheet.

-Relatives at a home listed as his address on court documents said he was the man police wounded but declined to speak further with WWL-TV.
+Police arrested 30-year-old Darren Bridges as a suspect in the case, according to Harrison.
+Court records show Bridges has a long rap sheet dating back to 2004.

 It was about 12:15 a.m. when McNeil, 29, and his partners tried to stop the man near Tara Lane and Lake Forest Boulevard, Harrison told reporters gathered outside University Medical Center, where surgeons’ efforts to save McNeil’s life proved fruitless.